An4oy3/jobPrepGuruBot/README.md

 1. Run the application in your development environment.

-2. Open Telegram and find the bot named jobPrepGuruBot.
+2. Open Telegram and find the bot named interview_preparation_guru_bot.

 3. Send the `/start` command in the chat with the bot.